Photo by Steed Yu & NightChina.net

 Feel free to use this room as a Room of Requirement.
 It can be a place to relax between classes, for group or personal meditations (should fit 4-6 people fairly comfortably), personal mindfulness, etc. Need a place to pray before a test, pray for Friday Prayer, cry after a test, just clear you head in a quiet place for a few minutes- this is the place to do it!

 Here are a couple of pictures of the hallway/room so you have a better idea of what to expect:

-The room will generally be first come, first serve, but if you or a small group would like to reserve the space, send a request to Martha Kehr at firstname.lastname@example.org or search for the room via Outlook and submit a request directly.
+The room will generally be first come, first serve, but if you or a small group would like to reserve the space, send a request to Martha Kehr at email@example.com or search for the room via Outlook and submit a request directly.
 There will be a printed calendar on the door as a guide, but feel free to write yourself or your group in as well.
-Please be respectful of others and limit personal room usage of the room to about half and hour and group reservations to an hour.
+Please be respectful of others and limit personal room usage of the room to about half an hour and group reservations to an hour.

 Outside the door will be various signs to indicate what is going on in the room (see below).
 Pillows, yoga mats, and a few chairs will be kept in the room for your use.
 There is also an older laptop in the room that you can log on to and play quiet music.
 The bookshelf has items such as paper towels, hand sanitizer, handouts, and other potentially useful things.

 We hope you find this space helpful to your relaxation!
 If you ever have suggestions, please send them to firstname.lastname@example.org.

 Research has shown that there are undeniable benefits to being mindful and practicing active relaxation.
 Too many of us go through our days with tense bodies and minds, and that can cause long-term negative side effects.
 By taking the time to practice mindfulness or some sort of meditative practice, we can begin to heal those imbalances.
 According to this TedxYouth presentation, mindfulness is one of the most important factors in predicting success in life.